 Under normal circumstances pregnancy should not be considered a barrier to driving.
-However, conditions that may be associated with some pregnancies should be considered when advising patients.
+However, conditions that may be associated with some pregnancies should be considered when advising drivers.
 These include:

 - Fainting or light-headedness.

 - Hyperemesis gravidarum.

 - Hypertension of pregnancy.

+- Post caesarean section